God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 23 “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices—mint, dill and cummin.
 But you have neglected the more important matters of the law—justice, mercy and faithfulness.
 You should have practiced the latter, without neglecting the former (Matthew 23:23, NIV, emphasis added; Luke 11:42 is the parallel passage and says the same thing).

 Notice that the English “should have practiced” is in the past tense, which accurately reflects the Greek verb tenses.
 It could be the case that the past tense refers to the destruction of Jerusalem in the temple, which Jesus will prophesy in the next chapter and which was to happen before this generation passed away (Matt.
 23:37-38; 24:2, 34).
 (This happened in the Roman conquest in A.D.
 70).
-In other words, the temple rituals are soon to vanish and be irrelevant, so none of their tithes in the past will continue, anyway, because of the destruction.
-So Jesus said, “You should have practiced the tithe” (past tense), but it’s about to be too late anyway, because the temple will be destroyed, as I (Jesus) am about to predict.
+In other words, the temple rituals are soon to vanish and be irrelevant, so none of their required tithes from the past will continue, anyway, because of the destruction.
+So Jesus said in effect, “You should have practiced the tithe” (past tense), but it’s about to be too late anyway, because the temple will be destroyed, as I (Jesus) am about to predict.
 But let’s leave aside the verb tense, since reasonable people can disagree.
 My point here does not stand or fall on verb tenses.

 The point is that Jesus said several things about the Law before he instituted the New Covenant at the Lord’s Supper and ratified the New by his blood sacrifice and resurrection.
 He was, after all, ministering to his fellow Jews.

 For example, in the Parable of the Tax Collector and the Pharisee, Jesus described the self-righteous Pharisee as proclaiming that he pays the tithe (Luke 18:12).
-But this is not an extended teaching on tithing for the church; rather, Jesus here is just mentioning a true-to-life element in his story.
+But this is not an extensive teaching on tithing for the church; rather, Jesus here is just mentioning a true-to-life element in his story.
 The Pharisee lived before the temple was destroyed in 70 A.D.

-In interpreting Scripture, Keep the plain things the main things, and those above verses are not commands to the church to pay a tithe.
+In interpreting Scripture, keep the plain things the main things, and those above verses are not commands to the church to pay a tithe.
 They reflect his Jewish environment.

-Matt.
+And so at first glance Matt.
 23:23 and Luke 11:42 and 18:12 seem to say that Jesus endorsed the tithe, but we can further argue against this interpretation in the next three points.

 15..
 Jesus also commanded animal sacrifices after people were healed of skins diseases.